llama-coder

 Install Ollama on local machine and then launch the extension in VSCode, everything should work as it is.

 Install Ollama on dedicated machine and configure endpoint to it in extension settings.
-Ollama usually uses port 11434 and binds to 127.0.0.1
+Ollama usually uses port 11434 and binds to 127.0.0.1, to change it you should set OLLAMA_HOST to 0.0.0.0.

 - m - slow on MacOS